ziur/quizc/README.md

  * Create quiz
    * Supports the next kind of questions:
      * Text
-     * Numeric
      * Date
      * Pick one option (similar to a radio input element in HTML)
-     * Pick many options
+   * Each question type has its own associated validations, for example:
+     * The question type *TEXT* supports the validations *REQUIRED* and *MIN_LENGTH*
-   * It is possible to mark a question as required, additionally there is a validation for date questions which should have the format mm/dd/yyyy
+   * Given a created quiz, it is possible to fill the values for its questions
- * Fill quiz

 ## Pending features to implement
+### Question types
+Add support for a new question type called *NUMERIC*, and associate the next validations *REQUIRED* and *MIN* to it.
+Remember that you need to convert the values to int
 ### Validations
 We want to support other kind of validations for question's answer, some of them are:
    * Text validations
-     * Min length
      * Max length
      * Only uppercase text

-   * Numeric validations
-     * Min and max value
+Because there will be the new question type *NUMERIC* we want to add the support for a *MAX* validation
+### Enhance the _Show Quiz_ menu action
+We want to enhance this action because currently the question information is not usefully, please enhance that logic to show the question title and answer.

 ### Persistence
 Currently all the information is stored on memory, that means quizzes are lost after finishing the application.
-Sometime ago, a member of the dev team did a reasearch about persisting information in a JSON file, you can check and run the json_persistence.py file which was the result of the research.
+Sometime ago, a member of the dev team did a research about persisting information in a JSON file, you can check and run the json_persistence.py file which was the result of the research.
-   * Given the json_persistence.py, try to reuse that code to implement the quiz persistance in a JSON file and also load a quiz given a JSON file.
+   * Given the json_persistence.py, try to reuse that code to implement the quiz persistence in a JSON file and also load a quiz given a JSON file.
+   Don't forget to include the respective action menu for this.

 ### Menu
-We don't like how the action menu (menu.py) is implemented, it has too much IFs; there should be a better way to implement that functionality.
-Sometime ago, Luis tried to refactor that code but it is incomplete, the menu2.py contains his work; take a look to it and try to finish the refactoring.
+We don't like how the action menu (menu.py) is implemented, it has too much IFs; there should be a better way to implement it, try to provide a better alternative that helps in the maintainability .

 ### Unit testing
 There are some unit tests that will help you during the refactoring, it will be great if you can include more scenarios.
+Additionally, there are some test that are failing, there is something wrong in those fields, please fix them.